-The UK’s coastline offers up one of the richest opportunities for sea angling to be found anywhere in the World.
-From the warm waters of the Atlantic in the South West to the cold waters of the Northern North Sea; a huge variety of habitats and species can be found that offer year round sea fishing action.
+The UK’s coastline offers up one of the richest opportunities for sea angling to be found anywhere in the world.
+From the warm waters of the Atlantic in the south west to the cold waters of the Northern North Sea, a huge variety of habitats and species can be found that offer year round sea fishing action.
 Here are some tips on how to get into sea fishing…

 A survey carried out by the National Federation of Sea Anglers in 2005 showed that the species of most importance overall to sea anglers in England were, in descending order; bass, cod, plaice, thornback ray, smooth-hound, mullet, pollack, flounder, black bream and dab.
 There are some differences between the most important species caught from boat and those caught from the shore.
 In addition to those species listed above mackerel, whiting, all other members of the ray family, tope and other sharks can all be considered to be highly popular catches by sea anglers.